-- Women aged under 30 with a male partner aged 30 to 35 – had a 73% chance of a live birth after IVF
+- Women aged under 30 with a male partner aged 30 to 35 had a 73% chance of live birth after IVF

-- In women aged under 30 with a male partner aged 40-42 – the success rate fell to 46%
+- In women aged under 30 with a male partner aged 40 to 42, the success rate fell to 46%

 - When women aged 35-40 partnered with men aged 30-35, their chances of having a baby stood at 54%, a figure that rose to 70% when the man was under 30

 It’s not only that achieving pregnancy can be harder.
-Increased age of the father may also have negative health implications for the child.
+The increased age of the father may also have negative health implications for the child.
 For example, research conducted at the University of Copenhagen found that children born to older fathers had a greater risk of developing autism.